sonali-mhihim/EventBritesOnContainers/README.md

 Controllers:
 We have created two controllers:
 1. Pic controller to send pics to the client through file.
 2. Within Catalog controller, we have created four APIs:
-		a.
-First one  to send the list of all the events to the clients by page index and page size.
+   1. First one  to send the list of all the events to the clients by page index and page size.
-		b.
-Second one is to  send  the list of events by CatalogType.
+   2. Second one is to  send  the list of events by CatalogType.
-		c.
-Third one is to send the list of events by CatalogHost.
+   3. Third one is to send the list of events by CatalogHost.
-		d.
-Fourth one is to filter events by CatalogTypeId and CatalogHostId.
+   4. Fourth one is to filter events by CatalogTypeId and CatalogHostId.

 ViewModels:
 We have created a generic class called paginated events view Model that aggregated information from various table and send information to the client as a single information.